 Your veterinarian will perform a thorough physical examination and take a medical history of your cat.
+He will palpitate the kidneys which may feel smaller in size.
 Some tests he/she may run include:

-- Complete blood count to evaluate for signs of infection, inflammation or anemia.
+- Complete blood count to evaluate for signs of infection, inflammation and anemia.

 - Urinalysis will be able to provide additional information on the extent of kidney damage, urine-concentrating ability and if an infection is present in the urinary tract.